Gary Wallis: Producer

 Together with long-term colleague Toby Chapman, Wallis has co-produced tracks for artists such as Paul Carrack (1996), Belinda Carlisle (1997), Rod Stewart (2000), Cher (2001), Swedish band Addis Black Widow (2001), and Zididada, a Danish act signed to Universal Denmark (2003).

 Musical director

-In the latter part of his career, Gary Wallis has been in demand as a musical director and drummer.
+In the latter part of his career, Wallis has been in demand as a musical director and drummer.
 From 2004 to the present, Wallis has toured extensively around the world in this role with various bands and solo artists, including Girls Aloud, Atomic Kitten, Il Divo, Westlife (Back Home Tour) and Sir Tom Jones.

 Philosophy on drumming

 In the Roland UK interview with Ben Stone, Wallis explains his own approach to drumming:

 "There's nothing you would call real 'drummer's drummer', cause, you know, that's not my thing.
 I like to play in a band and be part of the team.
 I like to watch all those other really good guys play the fancy stuff!"
 Stone then asked Wallis about the importance of this aspect of playing in the current musical climate, with so many drum clinics taking place.
 Wallis stated, "It's a very precarious subject really ...
 Not for me.
 It doesn't work for me, 'cause I've never enjoyed that aspect of drumming at all.
 But, I really marvel in it and I wonder in it and I watch it myself and think, "wow!".
 I don't know how much it applies to any music that you record, or bands that you play with.
 I mean, it's great to have all those chops and it allows you to interpret whatever's in your mind, which is great, but, it's never really been for me.
 I mean, I like band drummers ...
 I like to see bands as a cohesive unit and no-one sticking out too much."